aws/aws-cdk/packages/@aws-cdk/aws-sns/README.md

 }));
 ```

-### Filter policy scope
+### Filter policy with message body

-A filter policy scope can be specified along with a filter policy.
-The two optional scopes are `MessageAttributes` (default) or `MessageBody`.
+When using filter policy with message body, you can create filters on nested objects.
+This implicitly sets the filter policy scope to "MessageBody".

 Example with a Lambda subscription: